Hackers News Hackers News

 Cuckoo Sandbox

 Cuckoo Sandbox is the legendary, open-source pioneer of automated malware analysis.
-Even in 2026, it remains a highly vital tool, continually bolstered by a massive community and various continuous development forks.
+Even in 2026, it remains a critically important tool, continuously enhanced by a vast community and numerous ongoing development forks.

 • Specifications: 100% open-source, entirely self-hosted, highly extensible Python-based architecture.